MicrosoftDocs/azure-docs/articles/machine-learning/v1/azure-machine-learning-release-notes.md

     + Users are now able to enable stack ensemble iteration for Time series tasks with a warning that it could potentially overfit.
     + Added a new type of user exception  that is raised if the cache store contents have been tampered with
   + **azureml-automl-runtime**
-    + Class Balancing Sweeping will no longer be enabled if user disables featurization.
+    + Class Balancing Sweeping is no longer enabled if user disables featurization.
   + **azureml-contrib-notebook**
     + Doc improvements to azureml-contrib-notebook package.
   + **azureml-contrib-pipeline-steps**